 In a bid to stem coronavirus outbreaks, some areas experiencing an increase in cases have been placed in local lockdown with tightened restrictions.
 This means that residents of those areas must stay at home under Government advice.
 But how does this affect holiday plans?
 What are your local lockdown travel rights?
+Can you travel into a lockdown area?

 What are my travel rights in local lockdown?